Founder/President of the Board

 Doug earned his Bachelor’s of Business from Cleveland State University.

 Anne Melfo has worked in social service and educational roles since 1985.
 With a Master of Education from Kent State University and a Bachelor of Science in psychology from John Carroll University, she has sought to apply her knowledge to serving those who are most in need in the Greater Cleveland area.

 Anne has empowered homeless women and their children by connecting them with counseling, housing and employment resources.
 She has represented the uninsured and disabled, helping them secure medical coverage and disability benefits.
 She has also taught computer literacy courses to the elderly, and provided software instruction to county employees, including public school teachers, probation officers and engineers.

 Since 2011, Anne has held a seasonal position at a local grower’s farm.
 She has hands-on experience sorting and preparing seasonal produce — including a variety of tree fruits, tomatoes, green peppers, green beans and potatoes — for market.
-She also maintains a small flock of laying hens, and is steadily building a customer base for Cleveland Roots products.
+She also maintains a small flock of laying hens at the Cleveland Roots Farm.

 Maria Livers brings more than 20 years of diverse professional corporate and nonprofit experience to Cleveland Roots.
 She has a consistent track record of utilizing a “Yes, and…” mindset to connect and motivate individuals and organizations in collaborations to achieve positive change.
 Recognized by others as a person who honors the voice and opinion of all, Maria is most interested in working with partners in service.
 She looks forward to utilizing these relationships through Cleveland Roots to honor its vision of providing access to healthy food and building a supportive and stronger community for all who live here.